OCA/server-env/server_environment/readme/CONFIGURE.md

 To configure this module, you need to edit the main configuration file of your instance, and add a directive called `running_env`.
-Commonly used values are 'dev', 'test', 'production':
+Commonly used values are ‘dev’, ‘test’, ‘production’:

     [options]
     running_env=dev